arshiamufti/quick-language-references/general.md

 ```

 ### foldRight
 * It's like `foldLeft` except it goes over the list from the end to the beginning.
-Since the results of the recursive call are used for **further** calculation, the implmentation of `foldRight`, although [super pretty](https://github.com/scala/scala/blob/05016d9035ab9b1c866bd9f12fdd0491f1ea0cbb/src/library/scala/collection/LinearSeqOptimized.scala#L129), is not tail recursive and we'll get stack overflows lol.
+Since the results of the recursive call are used for **further** calculation, the implementation of `foldRight`, although [super pretty](https://github.com/scala/scala/blob/05016d9035ab9b1c866bd9f12fdd0491f1ea0cbb/src/library/scala/collection/LinearSeqOptimized.scala#L129), is not tail recursive and we'll get stack overflows lol.
 * In the scala source code for `List`, the implementation of foldRight is overriden with a nice [one line implementation](https://github.com/scala/scala/blob/2.12.x/src/library/scala/collection/immutable/List.scala#L393): reverse the list, and apply `foldLeft`.

 ## reduceLeft, reduceRight